ShellRechargeSolutionsEU/ocpp/README.md

 ### Changes in 9.0.0

+ - Support for OCPP 2.0 has been added

+ - `OcppJsonServer` has now been split into two classes, depending on whether you want to serve OCPP 2.0 or OCPP 1.5/1.6:
+   `Ocpp1XJsonServer` and `Ocpp20JsonServer`

+ - `OcppJsonClient` has similarly been split into `Ocpp1XJsonClient` and `Ocpp20JsonClient`.
+Factory methods `OcppJsonClient.forVersion1x`
+   and `OcppJsonClient.forVersion20` are available for easier instantiation of `OcppJsonClient` instances.

  - The `connection` member of `OcppJsonClient` was made private.
 To see the version of OCPP used by an `OcppJsonClient`, you can now use the `ocppVersion` method on the `OcppJsonClient` class.